bnema/gin-gorm-goth/README.md

 The `/blog/admin` route is used to test the authentication process and the authMiddleware.
 It is only accessible to authenticated users AND if isAdmin is set to true.
 It returns a JSON response indicating that it's the admin route.

-The `/blog/admin/createpost` route is used to create a new Post in the database.
+The `/blog/admin/create/post` (POST) route is used to create a new Post in the database.

-The `/blog/admin/updatepost` route is used to update a Post in the database.
+The `/blog/admin/update/post` (PUT) route is used to update a Post in the database.

-The `/blog/admin/deletepost` route is used to delete a Post in the database.
+The `/blog/admin/delete/post` (DELETE) route is used to delete a Post in the database.

 Bonus: The `/benchmark` route is used to test the performance of the application.
 (A snippet of the http client tool is provided in `/benchmarkClient/benchmarkClient.go`)